RESEARCH METHODOLOGY IN THE SOCIAL SCIENCES

 Given the importance and complexity of understanding, developing and applying research methodology, it is inevitably one of the least welcomed or understood courses among undergraduate and graduate students alike.

-Research is a worthwhile skill
+Is research a worthwhile skill to develop?

 - Publishing opens doors to other professional opportunities.

 - Research increases graduate school and scholarship prospects.

 - Research provides the practical ability to meet personal and professional needs.